…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 After writing letters all spring semester and spending coins on the pay phone to chat, being closer to this girl who wrote me finally came in the summer of 1986.
 As young adults, this young woman named Tammy and I grew to love each other.I pursued her in high school.
 Now, she sought me.
 How great for me!
 We sang in the young adult choir together, served in the teen ministry and found friendships together with church friends.
 It was not my plan, but the new Worship Pastor had me singing my music in front of the entire church.
 Eventually, he saw my talent for copying music by hand and hired me away from my pizza delivery job.

 This was my entrance into professional ministry.
 It was not my plan, either.
 Neither was the invitation to talk to a church planter about leading worship with him in southern California.
 At that time, “church plant” and “worship leader” sounded unfamiliar.
 This young Greek pastor with his Connecticut accent launched me into a life of ministry.
 My young love interest and I were ready.
-We prayed often of a life together and now that chapter page turned.
+We often prayed for a life together, and now that chapter page turned.
 So, our honeymoon year was spent planting a church on a beach in San Clemente, California.
 That was over twenty years ago.

 The next chapter…

-Over the past years since we have raised a daughter to become a successful college student, and a son to his first high school years.
-Our journey carried us to Southern California, the East Bay Area, Texas and eventually back to Southern California.
-We have served in two church plants, and a couple mega churches as well.
+Over the past years since we have raised a daughter to become a successful graphic artist and a son to his third year in college.
+And, on top of that my wife has moved from being the trailing spouse to the lead administrator at a thriving Christian school in Torrence, California.
+We are excited about our new home in the Long Beach, California.
+Our journey carried us to Southern California, the East Bay Area, central Texas and eventually back to Southern California.
+What a trip!
+We have served in two church plants, and a couple megachurches as well.
 There have been some triumphs, bumps, and even wounds.
-Some of these are deep and we are still seeking and finding God’s grace.
+Some of these are deep, and we are still seeking and finding God’s grace.
 In fact, God’s grace is finding us.
 We simply forget.
 That is why we all need to retell our own story of love and grace.

-Remember, I am the first generation ministry, man.
+Remember, I am the first-generation ministry, man.
 So, pioneering narrates the story of my life in leadership.
 My passion for the church today is this.
 I have the trials and errors to share with a whole new generation of ministry leaders and servants.
-The years of seeing a number of those I’ve led enter into ministry and grow closer to the dream God has given them fulfills me like nothing else.
+The years of seeing some those I’ve led enter into ministry and grow closer to the dream God has given them fulfills me like nothing else.
 More of this focus is my future, I believe.
-This is a new chapter, but the activity is still the same.
-To raise up those who will carry on the work bigger than me, beyond me, and even instead of me if need be.
-A curtain is about to be raised in this new chapter.
-A late bloomer?
-Yes, I think I am just beginning.
+This is a new chapter, but the activity is still the same: To raise up those who will carry on the work bigger than me, beyond me, and even instead of me if need be.
+The curtain is raised on this new chapter.
+Things are exciting.
+Honestly, some of this feels terrifying at times.

-Imperfection means I must understand that “God loves me as I am, not as I hope to be” as the author Brennan Manning has said.
+The human condition means I must understand that “God loves me as I am, not as I hope to be” as the author Brennan Manning has said.
 My confession is that being God’s child is one thing.
 Living as one is another.
-My story is one where I need to constantly be reminded of grace and as a leader, this is shared journey people take together.
+My story is one where I need to constantly be reminded of grace, and as a leader, this is a shared journey people take together.
 I suspect we are on the right track when God’s unconditional love goes from intellectual theology to loving him and people.
 This is what our worship songs hope for us to live–loving God and others.
 Our dream as a family is to be with and in a community that wants this as much as we do.
-For that, we are grateful for our home church, friends, and family.
+For that, we are grateful for our church, friends, and family.
 And as a child of God, I am hopeful in anticipating the next steps God has in store for us.
+Keep stepping.